“The biggest difference between Don Draper and now is data.”

 For example, Oath’s content studio was commissioned to produce a series to promote family cars for Chrysler.
 From its data, it was able to tell that, of its users who were in the market for a family car, 51% were female, 73% were married and 70% had children.
 It also knew that millennial parents/ expecting parents using Oath were 46% more likely to agree that they like the same products that celebrities use.
 It also knew that comedy was their favourite genre.
 Through all of this information, it was able to understand the type of content that would work best for the target audience, and create a series of comedy in-car interviews called Going There with Anna Gasteyer.
 Supporting this, it had a digital site with a variety of supporting content aimed at enticing mums, based on the search terms it knew they used.
 This led to increases in the click-through rate (+33%), purchase intent (+6%) and brand trust (+5%) among the target audience.

-One really useful use of data is in understanding what the best lengths for video are online.
+One really useful use of data is in understanding what the best lengths for video are on the different social media platforms.
 We pulled together the best information into a white paper to help you maximise the impact of your work.
 You can download it right here.